- What is an SMSF?

 7. What’s better – an individual trustee or a corporate trustee??

-a.
-Administrative efficiency – it is easier to establish a fund with a corporate trustee because if you need to add or remove members at any time, all you are required to do is lodge the relevant paperwork with ASIC to record the change.
+– it is easier to establish a fund with a corporate trustee because if you need to add or remove members at any time, all you are required to do is lodge the relevant paperwork with ASIC to record the change.

 If your Fund has Individual Trustees, each time you wish to add or remove the Trustee, you will need to arrange an amending deed to effect the change.

 When an SMSF is established, all assets owned by the Fund must be held in the name of the current trustee.
 If a Fund is established with Individual Trustees and the trustees change, then you will need to update all investment account names including bank accounts, shareholding names and property titles.
 However, with a Corporate Trustee, this is not necessary.

 – an SMSF can continue on after the death of a member with a corporate trustee without the surviving trustee having to make any major changes to the fund structure.

 c.
 Minimises risk in the event of litigation

 – individual trustees are jointly and severally liable for any litigation action taken against the fund, as the fund assets are held in the names of the individuals.
 That means in the event of a law suit, the individual’s personal assets may be exposed.